Healthcare Cost and Utilization Project (HCUP)

 NORC’s Role: Managing & Modernizing HCUP

-NORC and several key subcontractors* are tasked with the development and analysis of HCUP databases.
-NORC’s vision is to modernize HCUP, improve data quality, and expand access and data availability.
-Throughout the course of the project, NORC will:
+NORC and several key subcontractors* develop and analyze HCUP databases and tools.
+NORC is helping to modernize HCUP, improve data quality, and expand access and data availability.
+Throughout the course of the project, NORC:

-- Maintain and enhance HCUP databases and tools available to the public and research community
+- Maintains and enhances HCUP databases and tools available to the public and research community

-- Continue to facilitate and enhance timely data releases and analytic products
+- Facilitates and enhances timely data releases and analytic products

-- Provide responsive technical assistance to HCUP Partners who provide data
+- Provides responsive technical assistance to HCUP Partners who provide data

-By maintaining and strengthening the foundation, NORC will assist AHRQ in broadening the overall impact of HCUP data and products.
+By maintaining and strengthening the foundation, NORC assists AHRQ in broadening the overall impact of HCUP data and products.
 As of January 2025, there are 49 HCUP Partners representing 48 states and the District of Columbia.

 *Key subcontractors include General Dynamics Information Technology (GDIT), Mathematica, ML Barrett, Inc., University of California, Davis (UC Davis), and the National Association of Health Data Organizations (NAHDO).